yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[X] A - B
 [ ] nodes to filter A/B
 [ ] undo/redo
+[X] When changing scene, the registered nodes should be removed [X] Confirm I can use Index as part of the streams
 [X] Spline region - Spline path
 [X] Node to scan nodes
 [X] Read meta into the attributes